If we don’t consider the European ministates like Andorra.

 Whatever public transport you choose you can use this website for reference on the routes.

 This idea is often overlooked because people do not realise how cheap taxis are here compared to the rest of Europe.
-If you don’t feel like switching two buses to go to the foothills of the mountain, a taxi ride to the first three above-mentioned bus stops should not be more 15km and more than 6-7 EUR.
+If you don’t feel like switching two buses to go to the foothills of the mountain, a taxi ride to the first three above-mentioned bus stops should not be more 15km and more than 7-8 EUR.
 Just make sure you get a proper taxi because scams still exist.
+You can also take a taxi to any of the functioning lifts.
+In fact, a taxi can also take you all the way to the Aleko hut.
+However, keep in mind that that will cost you much more and not all taxi drivers will be up for the task.

 There’s a road that goes through Dragalevtsi neighbourhood to the Aleko area with the homonymous chalet.
 During the summer season there are no restrictions on the access, however during winter there usually are.